Calcaneus Fracture Treatment in NYC

 Questions About Foot & Ankle Care

-Regaining the ability to walk on uneven ground, as the heel bone controls the side-to-side motion of the foot.
+The biggest challenge is regaining the ability to walk on uneven ground, because the heel bone controls the side-to-side motion of the foot.
+Rehabilitation focuses on restoring this motion, strength, and balance.
+With proper surgical alignment and physical therapy, most patients regain confident, stable walking.

 We Bring Smiles To You